Why Do I Have Chest Pain After an Auto Accident?

 Should I Be Worried if I Experience Chest Pain After a Car Wreck?

 Following an accident, a person may begin experiencing chest pain.
 If his external injuries were little more than some scrapes or bruises, he may be inclined to attribute the chest pain to the similar soft tissue pain that many experience in even low-speed accidents.
 This thinking could be very dangerous.
 Pain in your chest following an accident could indicate an injury to your ribs, your lungs, or even your heart.
 You should take every pain symptom seriously and get a full and thorough examination by a doctor to rule out any great chest injuries that could have occurred.

 Common Causes of Chest Pain Following a Car Wreck

-Having handled hundreds of car accident cases, we have seen our share of chest injuries following a car crash.
+Having handled several hundred car accident cases, we have seen our share of chest injuries following a car crash.
 Some of the more common causes are:

 Bruised Ribs or Broken Ribs

 The number of lives saved by seatbelts and airbags is undeniable.
 However, each year seatbelts and airbags are responsible for face, neck, and chest injuries.
 The impact to a chest from a sudden stop can break ribs and bruise delicate heart tissue.
 In the latter case, symptoms may not appear for weeks or months following an accident and can be incredibly painful when they do appear.

 What to do if You Experience Chest Pain After an Auto Accident